|

 Advent

-at St Paul's (Washington, DC) The highly-regarded choir at this Washington parish has produced a CD.
+at St Paul's (Washington, DC) The highly-regarded choir at this Washington parish has produced a CD and offers it for sale.

 'Annunciation Song' is a text